 The ovaries, fallopian tubes and peritoneum

-The fallopian tubes are two fine tubes that link the ovaries to either side of the womb.
-Normally, from puberty to menopause, one of the ovaries releases an egg once a month.
-The egg passes down the fallopian tube to the womb.
+The fallopian tubes are 2 fine tubes that link the ovaries to either side of the womb.
+The egg released by an ovary travels down the fallopian tube to the womb.
 If the egg is not fertilised by a sperm, it passes out of the womb as part of the monthly period.

 A layer of tissue supports the ovaries and fallopian tubes.
 This tissue is called the peritoneum.

-In men and women, the inner layer of the peritoneum covers the surface of all the organs in the tummy (abdomen), such as the stomach, liver and bowel.
+The inner layer of the peritoneum covers the surface of all the organs in the tummy (abdomen), such as the stomach, liver and bowel.
 The outer layer lines the wall of the abdomen.
-Between the two layers is a small amount of fluid.
+Between the 2 layers is a small amount of fluid.
 This lets the layers move easily against each other.